DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-teachers.md

     Teacher pay and benefits in England : "/is-teaching-right-for-me/teacher-pay-and-benefits" A day in the life of a teacher in England : "/a-day-in-the-life-of-a-teacher"
 promo_content:
+navigation: 20.70
+navigation_title: Apply for your visa to teach
+navigation_description: Learn more about applying for a Skilled worker visa to teach in England
 date: "2021-05-27"
 image: "static/images/content/hero-images/0002.jpg"
 backlink: "../../"